 How to Contol Permissions to OSMeta

-OSMeta does allow you to control who has access to the OSMeta admin screen.
-In this tutoiral, you will learn how to create a user with who can update all the metadata in OSMeta.
+OSMeta extension lets you control who can access the OSMeta admin screen.
+In this tutorial, you’ll learn how to create a user who can manage all metadata in OSMeta using the Joomla admin panel.

 final result